one wheel at a time.

 axle OS's first incarnation was a multitasking monolithic kernel, with little support for IPC, user-mode or process loading.

 The current incarnation is a microkernel built around variable-length IPC messaging.
-It supports a userspace, efficient compositing window manager, a C stdlib, etc. All applications, including the desktop environment and device drivers, are ELF executables.
+It supports a userspace, efficient compositing window manager, a C stdlib, etc. All applications, including the desktop environment and device drivers, are ELF executables running in userspace.

-There's a kernel driver interface that's used for RTL8139 (NIC), PS/2 mouse, and PS/2 keyboard drivers.
+There's a kernel driver interface that's used for userspace RTL8139 (NIC), PS/2 mouse, and PS/2 keyboard drivers.

 There's also a GUI toolkit apps can use to implement interfaces and have their event loop managed.